 Yellowstone day three: Hayden Valley to the East Entrance

-We got up incredibly early this day (think 4:30 am) to get to Hayden Valley by sunrise.
+I hope you enjoyed sleeping in yesterday because day 3 requires a very early wake up call (think 4:30 am) to get to Hayden Valley by sunrise.
 Hayden Valley is another wildlife hot spot.
 It sits about dead in the middle of the park and has beautiful rolling hills.
 There are plenty of pull out spots to view wildlife.
 I recommend doing an initial drive through and then going back to places where you see lots of cars stopped.

 Several cars pulled to the shoulder, so we pulled to the shoulder to check it out, too.
 We had to walk about 300 yards through sage brush (not the easiest thing in the world) but it was SO WORTH IT.
 We saw 2 wolves (!!!!!!!!!) eating on a carcass.
 The coolest thing I have ever, ever seen.
 We sat there for probably close to an hour!